Bricked CRS328-24P-4S+RM after SwOS upgrade

 My plan (due to when I have some spare time) is getting the entire flash through a modified software in the working new switch, to extract the bootloader and fix the flash of the broken switch.

-I should not need to do all this to fix a software issue, common Mikrotik, help us here!
+I should not need to do all this to fix a software issue, come on Mikrotik, help us here!

 About this, I really tried several times before posting here in the forum, I did explained a lot and very detailed, they sent me to RMA everytime…